This is a review of the best kayaking paddle under $100.

 Unfortunately, the styrofoam in the shaft can lose its ability to float the paddle if you drop it in the water (and usual accessories like a kayak leash can solve this problem)Also, the paddle is set at an angle that isn’t very aggressive, meaning your kayak will not propel as fast as other paddles would allow.
 For the low price, this is a great paddle.

-- Best for: Beginners on oceans, lakes and rivers
+- Best for: Beginners in oceans, lakes, and rivers

 - Benefits: Lightweight, comfortable, good for beginners